Intangisolves/sygro/README.md

 2.  **Deploy to Cloudflare:**

-    To deploy your application to Cloudflare Pages/Workers, use the `deploy` script:
+    To deploy your application to Cloudflare Workers, use the `deploy` script:

     ```bash
     pnpm run deploy
     ```

-    This command will build your project and deploy it to Cloudflare.
+    This command first builds your Next.js project using `opennextjs-cloudflare build` and then deploys it to Cloudflare Workers using `opennextjs-cloudflare deploy`.
 The URL for your deployed application will be provided in the terminal output.

     Alternatively, you can use `upload` if you only want to upload the built assets without a full deployment:

     ```bash
     pnpm run upload
     ```

+**Important Configuration Notes:**

+*   The `wrangler.jsonc` file is configured to use `nodejs_compat_v2` for Node.js compatibility and points the worker entry to `.open-next/worker.js` and assets to `.open-next/assets`.
+*   The `wrangler.toml` file does **not** contain any redirect rules, as `opennextjs-cloudflare` handles routing internally.

 ### Troubleshooting 404 Errors on Cloudflare Pages